 So, as a rule of thumb, prefer the “automated” versions of the triggers and only use “recurrence” triggers if you need them.

 Use to batch too frequent automated triggers.

-There’s an exception to the recommendation above, and it’s when the tasks are too frequent.
-For example, if you receive many emails, the “When a new email arrives” trigger will fire all the time and, sometimes, in parallel.
+There’s an exception to the recommendation above when the tasks are too frequent.
+For example, if you receive many emails, the “When a new email arrives” trigger will always fire and, sometimes, in parallel.
 As a result, it will burn your quota quite quickly, so you can think about batching tasks.
 Batching means that you trigger the actions periodically and parse all the changes in one go simultaneously.
 This is a lot more efficient, and you have control over the times your Flows trigger.

 Be careful with the quotas.

-If the schedule is too frequent, you’ll burn through your quota quite fast since the Flow will trigger all the time.
-However, even if there’s not a lot to do, it will count towards your quota, so be careful and do the math not to run into limitations or extra costs.
+If the schedule is too frequent, you’ll burn through your quota quickly since the Flow will always trigger.
+However, even if there’s little to do, it will count towards your quota, so be careful and do the math to avoid running into limitations or extra costs.

 You should always be in control, even if you have automated Flows where the frequency is less deterministic.

 I think the “seconds” frequency is a “red flag.”
 If I have to define a Flow that needs to be that frequent, I should think further about what I’m doing.
 First, if it’s that frequent, I’ll probably run into issues with the number of system requests or your quota.
 Second I should investigate if I have an automated Flow that does the same action.
 Lastly, we should consider if another system can do this more efficiently.
 Although Power Automate is extremely powerful, it should not be used for tasks that frequently.
 Sooner or later, you’ll run into issues, so be especially mindful when using the “seconds” frequency.